karthiks/gruntjs_lab/README.md

 ## Getting Started
 * package.json where node stores meta-data related to project and its dependencies
 * Gruntfile.js or Gruntfile.coffeescript to configure all Grunt tasks
-* Local (Project level) installation of GruntJS using the command below:
+* Local (Project level) installation of GruntJS using the command:
 ```bash
 $ npm install grunt
 ```